 This creamy pork chops recipe is basically a Hungarian pork paprikash recipe (Sertéspaprikás).
 Only it uses whole pork chops instead of chunks of pork.
 So I guess that actually makes it a pork chop paprikash recipe!

-chicken broth — along with the butter, adds a delicious richness to this dish!
+- Chicken stock: Along with the butter, stock adds a delicious richness to this dish.

-sour cream — sour cream is a staple in Hungarian cooking and is essential to this sour cream sauce recipe.
-So choose a high quality brand!
+- Sour cream: Sour cream is a staple in Hungarian cooking and is essential to this sour cream sauce recipe.
+So choose a high quality full-fat option, like Daisy brand (my go-to)!

 This paprika pork chop recipe is quick and simple enough for a weeknight dinner, yet it tastes like you put a TON more effort into it.
 We start by building some layers of flavor:

-Allow the sauce to reduce and thicken.
+- Allow the sauce to reduce and thicken.
 Remove the skillet from the heat and let cool slightly.
-Stir the sour cream into the gravy mixture and return the pork chops to the gravy.
+Temper the sour cream, then stir it into the sauce mixture.
+Return the pork chops to the gravy.

 - Depending on the size of your skillet, you may need to brown the pork chops in 2 batches so as to not overcrowd the pan.
 They can be squeezed in together more tightly for the simmering portion of the recipe.